Ukraine International Airlines Flight 752: Flight and crash

-The flight was operated by Ukraine International Airlines, flag carrier and largest airline of Ukraine, on a scheduled flight from Iranian capital Tehran's Imam Khomeini International Airport to Boryspil International Airport in the Ukrainian capital, Kyiv.
-The aircraft was carrying 176 people, including nine crew members and fifteen children.
+The flight was operated by Ukraine International Airlines, flag carrier and largest airline of Ukraine, on a scheduled flight from the Iranian capital Tehran's Imam Khomeini International Airport to Boryspil International Airport in the Ukrainian capital, Kyiv.
+The aircraft was carrying 176 people, including 9 crew members and 15 children.

 Flight 752 took off from Runway 29R an hour behind schedule, at 06:12:08 local time (UTC+3:30), and was expected to land in Kyiv at 08:00 local time (UTC+2:00).
 Between 06:14:17 and 06:14:45 the airplane turned from the take-off heading of 289° to heading 313°, following its regular route.

 According to the data, the last recorded altitude of the aircraft was 7,925 ft above mean sea level with a ground speed of 275 kn.
 The airport is 3305 ft above mean sea level and the terrain around Parand and the crash site lies approximately 125 m higher at 1,134 m.
 The flight was climbing at just under 3000 ft/min when the flight data recorder abruptly ended over the open ground near the northern end of Enqelab Eslami Boulevard in Parand.

-Analysis of several videos by The New York Times showed that the aircraft was hit almost immediately by the first of two short-range missiles (which knocked out its transponder) launched thirty seconds apart by the IRGC, and with the aircraft having maintained its track, by the second missile 23 seconds later, after which it veered right and could be seen on fire before disappearing from view.
+Analysis of several videos by The New York Times showed that the aircraft was hit almost immediately after departure by the first of two short-range missiles (which knocked out its transponder) launched 30 seconds apart by the IRGC, and with the aircraft having maintained its track, by the second missile 23 seconds later, after which it veered right and could be seen on fire before disappearing from view.
 Ukrainian investigators believed the pilots were killed instantly by shrapnel from the missile which exploded near the cockpit.
 However, an analysis of the cockpit voice recorder indicated that for at least 19 seconds after the first missile strike, all three cockpit crew members continued to attempt to fly the aircraft, and there was no indication of injury or adverse health effects during that time.